 Winter in Korea is cold and tough, with temperatures often below 0 degrees Celsius even during the day.
 When you’re outside in the snow or cold weather, you’ll want something warm and satisfying to munch to cheer (and fill) you up.

-Korean winter street foods are perfect for this and these salty, sweet, spicy (often all at once) dishes will warm your soul and give you the energy you need during winter.
+Korean winter street foods, like all street foods in Seoul, are perfect for this and these salty, sweet, spicy (often all at once) dishes will warm your soul and give you the energy you need during winter.
 Below are 10 of the best, starting with my absolute favourite.

 Want to see what winter Korean street food looks like?
 Check out this video about 5 of the best hot snacks to try when exploring Seoul and beyond this winter.